Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Dan Moyle of Impulse Creative tells it to us straight.
 “It sucks giving bad news.
 Especially to a manager/boss or a client—who is a boss, too!”
 But to alleviate the issues, “My advice, based on experience, is to go in with all of the information you can so when they ask questions, you have answers.
 This includes having a plan ready to rectify the situation.
 Then, be honest, transparent and direct.
 Don’t sugarcoat it.
 If you’ve built trust and have relationship currency in reserves, you’ll get through the bad news together.”

 This plan and the rationale behind it is important, says Tyler Tafelsky of Yisoo Training “When performance suffers, it’s critical to have a reason or explanation as to why things occurred the way they did.
 Understanding exactly why performance slipped is vital to planning actionable solutions to reverse the problem.
 Bad news can be mitigated when we can clearly articulate the reason, as well as an action plan moving forward.”
+You can easily identify why when you keep track of your goals and metrics with a performance dashboard.

 Casey Hill of Bonjoro lays out the two-pronged approach they use in tackling less-than-stellar conversations.
 “The key when delivering bad news when it comes to reporting is two-fold. #1 have clear reasoning behind why things did not happen the way you expected and #2 make sure you have an actionable plan moving forward to improve them.”